HamedAlemo/advanced-geo-python/lectures/docker.md

 **Third**, you need to include Jupyter Lab command at the end of your Dockerfile.
 For this, you need to pass an extra argument to set the IP of the server to `0.0.0.0`

 The following sample Dockerfile implements these three changes, and runs Jupyter Lab when the container is launched.
 ```
 FROM continuumio/miniconda3:22.11.1

-# Create a non-root user and switch to that user
-RUN useradd -m jupyter
-USER jupyter

 # Set the working directory to /home/workdir
 WORKDIR /home/workdir